arkency/posts/posts/2015-09-18-cqrs-example-in-the-rails-app.md

   </figure>
 </p>

 Recently I have worked in a new project for some time.
-We implement an application where the one functionality is to show an organization’s structure.
+We implement an application where one functionality is to show an organization’s (tree-like) structure.
 The structure contains information about relations between employees.
 I have been thinking how to build this feature.
 I was wondering if I should go typical way implementing all CRUD actions.
-In this case I would have to generate structure for each call.
+In this case I would have to generate the structure for each call.
 I thought It will be faster.
 It is a startup.
 So until the project is young performance is not a problem.
 Although after few syncs we decided to go an another way.

 <!-- more -->

 I am fascinated by the DDD and CQRS approaches.
-In the Arkency we are used to saying that every time we return to IDDD we realize that this book has answers to all the questions and doubts.
+In Arkency we are used to saying that every time we return to the "Implementing DDD" book we realize that it has answers to all the questions and doubts.
-So going back to feature we decided to implement the structure as a Read Model.
-Did I draw you in?
+So going back to the feature we decided to implement the structure as a Read Model.

 ## Example